MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 ### Cloud authentication

 If you are authenticating using Azure Active Directory in the cloud, use the `remoteLoginAAD` function.
-For the entire set of arguments for this function, check the R help topic in the package help.
+For example:

 ```R
 > remoteLoginAAD(